azofeifa/Tfit/README.md

 5. -sigma  = a [floating point value], this is the variance parameter for the EMG density function (default = 10 bp)
 6. -pi     = a [floating point value], this is the strand bias parameter for the EMG density function (default = 0.5)
 7. -w      = a [floating point value], this is the pausing probability parameter for the EMG density function (default = 0.5)
-8. -foot_print = a [floating point value], this is the foot_print parameter for the EMG density function (default = 50)

 After the bidir model finishes a bed file will appear in the user specified output directory called: [-N]_prelim_bidir_hits.bed.
 This file will contain genomic intervals of interest where divergent transcrpition is likely ocurring.
 This file may be used for downstream analysis or taken at face value.
-Last, but not least, the bidir module can be invoked lile below:
+Last, but not least, the bidir module can be invoked as below:

 $Tfit bidir \<list of parameters and flags\>